Ask three different people if carbohydrates are good or bad for your health and chances are you’ll get three different answers.

 The same Harvard researchers that looked at carbohydrate quantity also looked at carbohydrate quality among women trying to conceive.
 They found that women who consumed the highest amount of high GL carbohydrates had a 92% higher risk of ovulatory infertility compared to those who consumed the lowest amount.

-In women undergoing IVF the findings regarding carbohydrate quality were even more striking.
-Women who consumed the highest amount of whole grains in the year leading up to IVF treatment had a nearly 20% higher likelihood of implantation (positive beta-hCG) and live birth compared to those who consumed the least amount.
+In women undergoing in-vitro fertilization (IVF), the findings regarding carbohydrate quality were even more striking… Women who consumed the highest amount of whole grains in the year leading up to IVF treatment had a nearly 20% higher likelihood of implantation (positive beta-hCG) and live birth compared to those who consumed the least amount.

-There you have it ladies, the answer to whether carbohydrates are good or bad for your fertility comes down to both quantity and quality.
+There you have it, the answer to whether carbohydrates are good or bad for your fertility comes down to both quantity and quality.

 Eating too many carbohydrates can increase your risk for ovulatory infertility, while eating slightly fewer may help your efforts to conceive.
 Remember, don’t abandon carbohydrates altogether, just consider modifying your intake slightly.